fairlearn/fairlearn/docs/about/index.rst

 --------------------------------

-If you are migrating from an older version of Fairlearn, please see our :ref:`_migrating_versions` section for help in moving to the current version of Fairlearn.
+If you are migrating from an older version of Fairlearn, please see our :ref:`version_migration_guide` for help in moving to the current version of Fairlearn.